AnggaR96s/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!